Mann (chess)

-The mann (plural mannen) or man is a fairy chess piece that may move to any adjoining square.
+The mann or man (plural mannen), is a fairy chess piece that may move to any adjoining square.
 It is similar to the king, but it is not a (i.e. it is not subject to check and checkmate), and it cannot castle.
 The mann is used in many chess variants.
 In this article the mann is represented by an inverted king.

 Movement

 The mann has the basic move of a king in chess: it may move to any adjoining square.
 It is otherwise treated as a normal chess piece (i.e. it can be captured and is not subject to check or checkmate).
 The mann is unable to castle.
 It can be thought of as the combination of a ferz and a wazir.

 Value

 In general, the mann is approximately equal in strength and value to the knight.
 The mann often takes a few moves to get properly in the opening.
 It is effective at close proximity, where its striking power is considerable.
 Although it is rather slow, the mann is excellent at both attacking and defending nearby pieces and pawns, similar to the king.
 The mann reaches its peak strength during the endgame, in which its value is slightly more than a knight, despite being slightly less than a knight in the opening.
 It is possible to force checkmate with a mann and a king against a lone enemy king; since the enemy king cannot move to attack either, it is quite easy to box the king into a corner.